NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 Serial UART uses individual communication lines for each device, with the receive `RX` pin of one being the transmit `TX` pin of the other - thus having to "flip wires" when connecting.
 However, devices can always be active and never have to share their access.
 UART runs at low to mid kHz speeds and is useful for simple device control, albeit somewhat clumsy at times.

 * When wiring up modules that use Serial UART, make sure to flip `RX`/`TX` lines.
-  * 3.3v devices that are not 5v tolerant (such as external [serial-based ESP WiFi modules](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/)) may require a bi-directional logic level converter/shifter to access on 5v MCUs.
+  * 3.3v devices that are not 5v tolerant (such as external [serial-based ESP WiFi modules](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/)) will require a bi-directional logic level converter/shifter to access on 5v MCUs.
     * We have included a small breakout PCB ([gerbers in extra folder](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/tree/main/extra)) to assist with hooking up such common WiFi and level shifter modules alongside one another.
     * Alternatively, hack a 10kΩ voltage dividing resistor between the MCU's TX pin and module's RX pin.